Our Service Standards and Delivery Aims

 - Respond swiftly and efficiently to customer enquiries and complaints.

-- Exercise the utmost integrity in providing services, not disclosing any information about our customers without their consent, except as permitted by law.
+- Exercise the utmost integrity in providing our services, by not disclosing any information about our customers without their consent, except when required to do so by law.

 We endeavour to offer a comprehensive range of products to satisfy demands for economy, and time specific postal and associated services.